mi3nts/instructables/linux/relays.md

 Latichg relays are used to keep current energy without waisting energy.
 On solid state relays there are no mechanical parts Typically normally closed and use opto electronics.

+Multiple poles means multiple circuits that a relay can control.
+Eg: a light and a fan.

 ## references
 - https://www.youtube.com/watch?v=7DcCwGuP-eI&themeRefresh=1
 - youtube.com/watch?v=n594CkrP6xE&t=634s